Quantitative phase and absorption contrast imaging: Model

 Then, the diffracted complex amplitude in the far-field, using the Fraunhofer approximation, is

 where $L\gg 1$ is the distance between the object plane and the detector plane.
 We use prime symbols for the coordinates in the object plane to avoid confusion with the $(x,y)$ coordinates in the detector plane.
-Mathematically, the complex refractive index in (\ref{eq:transmissivity0}), is expressed as
+We use dimensionless coordinates by scaling the transverse coordinates $(x,y)$ with $\sqrt{\lambda L}$.
+Fraunhofer diffraction occurs when $L\gg a^2/\lambda$, where $a$ is a characteristic transverse length of the object.
+Physically, this means that the object is far enough from the sources, so the incident waves are effectively plane waves, i.e., the phase of the waves at each point on the object is the same.